 \subsection{Finding $K=1$: the case of non-clusterable data}

 Is a data set clusterable?
-Between-cluster stability is unable to answer this question, as the solution with a single cluster ($K=1$) is trivially stable.
+Between-cluster stability is unable to answer this question, as the solution with a single cluster is trivially stable.
 Some stability methods are not even defined for $K=1$ because of normalization \cite{Lange2004}.
-Moreover, many internal indices use between-cluster distance and are not defined for a single cluster neither.
+Moreover, many internal indices use between-cluster distances and are not defined for a single cluster neither.
 We verified empirically that our criterion consistently outputs $K=1$ in the case when the algorithm does not find any cluster structure.

-Table~\ref{tab:K1} contains results for non-clusterable artificial data sets.
+Table~\ref{tab:K1} contains results for non-clusterable distributions.
 Stadion outputs $K=1$ in all cases.
-An example of Stadion path and trade-off curve for the golfball data set is provided below~\ref{fig:k1-golfball} (results are similar for other data sets).
+An example of Stadion path and trade-off curve for the golfball data set is provided in Figure~\ref{fig:k1-golfball} (results are similar for other data sets).